The pancreas in the digestive system

 Bowel obstruction.
 Pancreatic cancer that grows into or presses on the first part of the small intestine (duodenum) can block the flow of digested food from your stomach into your intestines.

-Your doctor may recommend a tube (stent) be placed in your small intestine to hold it open.
-Or surgery may be necessary to attach your stomach to a lower point in your intestines that isn't blocked by cancer.
+Your doctor may recommend that a tube (stent) be placed in your small intestine to hold it open.
+In some situations, it might help to have surgery to place a temporary feeding tube or to attach your stomach to a lower point in your intestines that isn't blocked by cancer.

 You may reduce your risk of pancreatic cancer if you: